-Implementing a centralised BPM system, does indeed deliver a holistic view of your end-to-end processes and show the handoff between different areas/departments.
+Implementing a centralised BPM system, does indeed deliver a holistic view of your end-to-end processes and show the handoffs between different areas/departments.

 However on its own it won’t result in your business working together rather than in silos.
 It is however a key component to achieving this.
 With this in place, a cultural change can gradually be implemented, supported by the system.